qmk/qmk_firmware/docs/faq_build.md

 If that doesn't work, then you may need to grab the [Zadig Utility](https://zadig.akeo.ie/).
 Download this, find the device in question, and select the `WinUSB` option, and hit "Reinstall driver".
 Once you've done that, try flashing your board, again.
 If that doesn't work, try all of the options, until one works.

+?> There isn't a best option for which driver should be used here.
+Some options work better on some systems than others.  libUSB and WinUSB seem to be the best options here.

 If the bootloader doesn't show up in the list for devices, you may need to enable the "List all devices" option in the `Options` menu, and then find the bootloader in question.